madskjeldgaard/music-math-rs/README.md

-# music-math
+# music-math-rs

 [![CI](https://github.com/madskjeldgaard/music-math-rs/workflows/CI/badge.svg)](https://github.com/madskjeldgaard/music-math-rs/actions?query=workflow%3ACI)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/madskjeldgaard/music-math/blob/main/LICENSE-MIT)
 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit&logoColor=white)](https://github.com/pre-commit/pre-commit)

-This crate contains common functions and helpers for working with music / audio in Rust.
+This crate contains common functions and helpers for working with music / audio / DSP in Rust.

-Most of these are inspired by similar functions found in different computer music languages / environments like SuperCollider, PureData, MaxMSP, etc.

-The goal is to provide safe and efficient implementations of these functions for use in Rust projects.
+Almost all DSP, audio or music software uses variations of some of these functions, and the goal here is to provide a common set of well-tested, benchmarked and reliable set of functions that can be re-used across different projects.

 It features the following modules and functions:
 - `midi`: Functions for converting between MIDI note numbers and frequencies, transposing, etc.